p9c/glom/README.md

 tree, it provides a cue to indicate that you can fork and get back on a different timeline entirely, without losing the old, as a temporarily visible represetation of the graph of edits.

+Instead of storing the document formatted, it continuously records input and replays the chains of events at the will of the user, it is assembled only for display and transmission.